THE FIRST-OF-ITS-KIND, CONTINUOUS ANTIMICROBIAL AIR TREATMENT

 The safety of air treatment products like Grignard Pure is proven by their long history of use without any reported health concerns.
 NIOSH concluded that air treatment product like this did not affect people with asthma.
 The EPA has said that the active ingredient in Grignard Pure does not cause harm when inhaled.

-Locations where Grignard Pure is being used to provide protection against airborne microbes will have numerous and prominent signs posted, to advise people who might have questions about their own health and to give them the clear option not to enter the facility should they not feel comfortable.
+Locations where Grignard Pure is in use if approved by the EPA will have numerous and prominent signs posted, to advise people who might have questions about their own health and to give them the clear option not to enter the facility should they not feel comfortable.

-There are several key reasons why Grignard Pure should be an essential component of a strategy to ensure people can congregate safely in indoor environments:
+There are several key reasons why Grignard Pure can be an important component of an overall set of protocols to ensure people can congregate more safely in indoor environments:

-- Grignard Pure is one of only a very few available products that inactivates an airborne virus like the SARS-CoV-2 virus, in contrast with the disinfectants identified on EPA’s “List N – Disinfectants for Use Against SARS-CoV-2” that are approved only for use on hard surfaces.
+- If approved by the EPA, Grignard Pure would be the only antimicrobial air treatment capable of killing the SARS-CoV-2 virus, in contrast with the disinfectants identified on EPA’s “List N – Disinfectants for Use Against SARS-CoV-2” that are approved only for use on hard surfaces.

 - The U.S. Centers for Disease Control (CDC) May 22, 2020 press release, that explains how COVID-19 spreads, confirms the need for Grignard Pure.
 The SARS-CoV-2 virus spreads easily and sustainably from person to person.
 The primary route of transmission is through contact with respiratory droplets produced when a nearby infected person coughs, sneezes, or just talks.
 It may be possible for COVID-19 to spread from touching the mouth, eyes and nose after touching surfaces or objects that have the virus on it; however, CDC does not think this is the main way the virus spreads.